 Since then, poets and writers have used the thesaurus to help make their writing come to life.
 However, the thesaurus also has its detractors.
 Some say the thesaurus weakens language and destroys it.

-Whether you are looking for a new word or trying to complete a sentence, the thesaurus can be your best friend.
-Expanding your vocabulary improves both written and spoken communication skills, creative writing abilities and can be helpful in advancing your career.
+Whether you are looking for a more accurate word or trying to improve your writing, the thesaurus can be your best friend.
+Expanding your vocabulary increases both written and spoken communication skills, creative writing abilities, and can be helpful in advancing your career.

 HOW TO OBSERVE NATIONAL THESAURUS DAY

 Use a thesaurus to find the right word for your writing.
 Play a word game to expand your vocabulary.
 Explore the bookstore and discover a new (or old) thesaurus to page through.
 Challenge friends to describe each other with as many words as possible without using the thesaurus.
 Then see how their descriptions improve when they do.
 Use #NationalThesaurusDay to post on social media.